dotlang/language/README.md

 To use a type:
 ```
 var pt: point = (1, 10);
-//you can alias it again
+;you can alias it again
 type mypt := point;
 var xx: mypt = (1, 2);
 ```